setunas/drello-api/README.md

 ![drello-architecture](https://user-images.githubusercontent.com/12164726/150669120-874976a2-d8e2-43c3-aae4-0236bf900187.png)

 # Authentication & Authorization
 We authenticate users by Firebase Authentication.
-Firebase Authentication provide an ID token.
-We use this ID token to authorize a user to use proper API request by passing the ID token together.
+Firebase Authentication provides an ID token.
+We use this ID token to authorize a user to use proper API requests by passing the ID token together.
 Our API server (`drello-api`) verifies the provided ID token.

 # File Structure